zesty-co/terraform-kompass-compute/README.md

 ## Disable S3 VPC Interface Endpoint creation

-S3 VPC Interface Endpoint is created by default to allow the Kompass Compute controller to access container images stored securely and cheaply.
+An S3 VPC Interface Endpoint is created by default to allow the Kompass Compute controller to access container images stored securely and cheaply.
 Images are not downloaded from the public internet, but rather from the S3 VPC Interface Endpoint.

-If you have a S3 VPC Gateway Endpoint or any other reason that makes you want to disable the creation of the S3 VPC Interface Endpoint, set the `create_s3_vpc_endpoint` variable to `false`:
+If you have an S3 VPC Gateway Endpoint or any other reason to disable the creation of the S3 VPC Interface Endpoint, set the `create_s3_vpc_endpoint` variable to `false`:

 ```hcl